 Step 3.
 Accessing Google Chrome Browser on Fedora 36.

-Once the Microsoft Teams installation is complete, you can start the Brave browser by typing
+Once the Chrome installation is complete, you can start the Chrome browser by typing

 google-chrome in the terminal or going to Activities -> search for Google Chrome.